How to Sell Your Car in Dubai? – A Guide

 Going unprepared to the RTA can waste time and result in multiple visits.

 Clear any outstanding fines and loans

-Most of the fines on your car can be dealt with quickly at the time of transfer.
-However, if you need to clear any outstanding bank loans on your car, do it in advance because banks require a few working days to electronically file loan clearance with the RTA.
+Most of the fines on your car can be dealt with quickly at transfer.
+However, if you need to clear any outstanding bank loans on your car, do it in advance because banks require a few working days to file loan clearance with the RTA electronically.